 Kalamata olives are long, oval and purple shaped olives and are grown specifically in Kalamata, an area in Greece.

 Chicken thighs should be cooked to 165º to 175º.
-A meat thermometer is helpful for making sure it is cooked throughout.
+A meat thermometer is helpful for making sure they are cooked throughout.

 Enjoy more chicken dinner recipes